ThinkUniform/uniformcss.com/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+Thanks to all the people that have contributed in making this project great!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)